 Platform: Nintendo Switch

 I’m going to get the biggest grievances off my chest about Yooka Laylee and the Impossible Lair before I tuck into the good stuff.
-Aesthetically, this is a rough looking game.
-The 2.5D art style occasionally produces some pleasant backdrops for the stages but mostly we’re served up some rigidly formulaic environments that aren’t particularly nice to look at.
-When I think of all manner of modern platform gaming – Mario Odyssey, Rayman Legends, Ori, the Crash and Spyro remasters – I think The Impossible Lair is lumped right at the bottom as one of the least appealing games to look at.
-There’s a certain off-brand quality to the character design that I find off-putting too.
-Yooka, Laylee, stupid Captain B and most of his minions look like some kind of cheap knock off version of Donkey Kong characters that lack their charm and appeal.
+This is a rough looking and visually mediocre game.
+When I think of the stable of modern platform games – Mario Odyssey, Rayman Legends, the Crash and Spyro remasters – each of those games has a pleasing visual style whereas The Impossible Lair is just kind of gross-looking.
+Yooka, Laylee, stupid Captain B and most of his minions look like some kind of cheap knock off version of Donkey Kong characters and I never really warmed to them.

 But honestly, thats my only real beef.
 Playing The Impossible Lair is an absolute delight.

-The game has enough familiarity with its developer’s heritage that easing into the game will be a cinch for most platform aficionados.
-The timing of the jumps, the handle of the controls, the assortment of crates, mine kart levels and boss stages will all feel comfortably familiar in the best possible way.
-Like I said, its no bad thing to get this type of gameplay when it is so scarce and hard to come by.
+Easing into the game will be a cinch for most platform aficionados.
+The timing of the jumps, the handling of the controls, the assortment of crates, mine kart levels and boss stages will all feel comfortably familiar in the best possible way for anyone who grew up playing Donkey Kong Country.
+It is no bad thing to get this type of gameplay when it is so scarce and hard to come by.